 I use hardboard to make mine.
 It’s like pegboard, but without the holes and I get it from The Home Depot.
 I’ve included affiliate links so you can see the products I’ve used.
 Read my full disclosure here.

 Here’s a quick how-to if you’ve never made one, but would like to…

-I use my jig saw to cut it to the size I need…
+I use my cordless jig saw to cut it to the size I need…

 If I’m making several, I will use my table saw.
 The helpful people at Home Depot will also cut it to the size you need if you don’t have a saw at home.

-Then I sprayed it with Rustoleum’s Chalk Board Spray Paint:
+Then I sprayed it with two coats of Rustoleum’s Chalk Board Spray Paint:

-I have really great results with their products.
+This is the best one I have used.
 I prefer the spray-on to the brush-on because I like that the spray leaves no brush marks.

 When that dries, you need to “season” the surface by rubbing chalk all over, or the first thing you write will be there faintly forever supposedly.
 I haven’t tested that theory out myself.

 Then just wipe it away with a soft cloth.

 Insert the chalkboard into your frame that has already been painted, waxed, etc. This is the Logan Point Driver that I’ve mentioned a couple of times.
 This thing makes life so easy if you make a lot of these things.